 It’s a paradox.
 You get a good feeling from having others depend on you, but really it is you depending on them for security, because you are so afraid that they will abandon you.
 You’ve learned to look to others to soothe your underlying insecurity.

 And though it’s alright to depend on others sometimes, an over-dependence can lead to all sorts of negative emotions and situations.

 If you struggle with abandonment issues, chances are that you’ll have some psychological challenges that pop up throughout your life – oftentimes recurring.

 For example, if a child was emotionally neglected by a parent, their life may be marked with anger or mood swings.
 They may suffer from low self-esteem and not be able to engage in healthy relationships with others.
 Or they may be distrusting of others and not let themselves be vulnerable in a relationship.

 Such abandonment issues can cause one to feel unworthy, which can cause other things to arise like depression, anxiety, codependency, and more.

 For example, when I was in that toxic relationship, I spent a lot of time helping and people pleasing (or partner pleasing).
 Sometimes my “help” would not go as planned and I would freak out inside.
-I distinctly remember one time I offered to get an extra key made for my partner’s house and the new key wouldn’t work.
+I distinctly remember one time I offered to get an extra key made for my ex’s house and the new key wouldn’t work.
 She was locked out and called me, quite upset.
 I instantly went into “freak out” mode, feeling inadequate, thinking it was my fault the key didn’t work.
 I went and got a second key made and that one didn’t work either, so we had some tension there.